 Whether you need a tree removal permit will depend on the size and type of the tree and where you live.

-Depending on where you live, you may need a permit to prune some types of trees.
 At Taylors, our fully qualified arborists offer expert tree pruning, and naturally we work to all relevant Australian standards.

 Getting a Council Tree Removal Permit - First Steps